shuurai/msal-for-objc-pod/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+Note: This is pulls from the official MSAL repo version 0.1.1.
+Tests are not implemented in this pod as the original source code is expected to be thoroughly tested by the MS team.

 ## Installation